bnnm/wwiser/doc/EDITOR.md

     - loop group=2, A=1, B=1, C=1 (standard): plays B, next time OR looping plays A
     - loop group=6, A=1, B=1, C=1 (standard): plays A, A, C, A, C, C
     - loop group=6, A=1, B=1, C=1 (shuffle):  plays B, A, C, (shuffle done), C, A, B
+- segment/tracks with playevents are handled like a newly layered bgm outside current playlist
+  - loop group=-, A=1 (event), B=1: plays A (layers some event), on exit cue plays B
+    - if event is looped it keeps playing in the background regardless of playlist (even after playlist ends)
+  - loop group=-, A=2 (event), B=1: plays A (layers some event), plays A (layers some event again), plays B
+    - 2 layers going on at the same time, plus the main playlist continues normally
+  - track's playevent can't be an event that has a track with playevent (no self/circular refs)

 ## music switch container
 - sets group+variable(s) to select one object depending